brianhill/classical-mechanics/daily_schedule-term_3.md

   * Sam: Show how Figure N1.6(b) illustrates the *1/r* in N1.17
   * Sasha: Show how Figure N1.6(c) illustrates the *v<sup>2</sup>* in N1.17
   * Brian: Take derivatives of *x(t)=A* cos *&omega;t* and *y(t)=A* sin *&omega;t* like Grace did to get the results that Sam and Sasha got
 * Thursday, Nov.
-6 &mdash; We will cover Chapter N2 &mdash; Problem Set 13 Forthcoming
+6 &mdash; We will cover Chapter N2 &mdash; Problem Set 13: Forthcoming

 ### Week 10

 * Monday, Nov.
-10
+10 &mdash; We will cover Chapter N3 &mdash; Problem Set 14: Forthcoming
 * Thursday, Nov.
-13
+13 &mdash; Either Thursday, Nov.
+13 or Monday, Nov.
+17, Exam 2 covering Chapters C8-C11 and N1-N3

 ### Week 11